cmjeff/KaraokeFusion/README.md

 # KaraokeFusion

 KaraokeFusion is a personal web project that allows users to create personalized karaoke videos by integrating user-uploaded .mp3 audio files with corresponding .lrc lyric files.
+The software also separates the vocal elements from the accompanying musical components, enabling users to relish a purely instrumental experience.

 ## Installation
 Use the package manager [npm](https://docs.npmjs.com/) to install express and multer.